-- 1 cup whole wheat pastry flour*
+- 1 cup whole wheat flour or whole wheat pastry flour

-- 1 cup dark chocolate cocoa powder
+- 1 cup dark cocoa powder

-- 2 tsp. baking powder
+- 2 teaspoons baking powder

-- ½ cup + 2 Tbsp. dark chocolate chips, divided
+- ½ cup + 2 tablespoons dark chocolate chips, divided

 - Preheat the oven to 350 degrees.
 Grease and flour a loaf tin.

-- In the bowl of a stand mixer fitted with the paddle attachment, cream together butter, oil, brown sugar and vanilla extract until light and fluffy, then beat in the eggs one at a time until combined.
+- In the bowl of a stand mixer fitted with the paddle attachment, cream together butter, oil, sugar and vanilla extract until light and fluffy, then beat in the eggs one at a time until combined.